 First “look” would be a maxi skirt with a blouse or nice top.
 Second “look” is culottes/pants/trousers with a top and/or jeans with a kimono.
-Lastly, a comfy maxi dresses or jumpsuit.
+Lastly, comfy maxi dresses or jumpsuit.
 Don’t forget your main accessory…a scarf!
 Maybe I should be a fashion blogger…

 OK.
-Harassment is a pretty harsh term, but that’s what I was thinking and worried about before arriving into Egypt.
+Harassment is a pretty harsh term, but that’s what I was thinking and worried about before arriving in Egypt.
 I was expecting it to be a little like Morocco in terms of “Hard selling“ in the Bazaars but I didn’t think it would be everywhere.

-In Morocco, the “sellers” pretty much stayed to the shopping areas but in Egypt they were everywhere.
+In Morocco, the “sellers” pretty much stayed to the shopping areas but in Egypt, they were everywhere.
 They were there when we got off the coach, outside the tourist areas, while we were trying to take photos of temples, listening to our tour guide telling us about where we were, etc. Everywhere.